Holiday inspiration currently loading...

 This multi-centre holiday is based around Orkney and Shetland, and the various islands within each archipelago.

 Prices are based on two people sharing a room for this 14-night holiday on a bed and breakfast basis.
-Also included in the price is small manual car hire throughout, return flights from Edinburgh or Glasgow, flights to Westray/ Papa Westray and a flight from Orkney to Shetland, ferry travel to Rousay, an Orkney Explorer Pass, small group tours of Orkney, Rousay, Westray, Papa Westray, Shetland and a boat trip to Noss.
+Also included in the price is small manual car hire throughout, return flights from Edinburgh or Glasgow, flights to Westray/ Papa Westray and a flight from Orkney to Shetland, ferry travel to Rousay, small group tours of Orkney, Rousay, Westray, Papa Westray, Shetland and a boat trip to Noss (for May to mid September holidays only).

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.